eudiegosilva/template--next-ts/README.md

 yarn
 ```

-#### OTHER SCRIPTS AVAILABLE
+### Other scripts available

 ```jsx
 // run project on http://127.0.0.1:5173/
 yarn dev
 ```

-_Run the app in the development mode by opening [ http://127.0.0.1:5173/]( http://127.0.0.1:5173/) to view it in the browser.
+_Run the app in the development mode by opening [ http://localhost:3000/]( http://localhost:3000/) to view it in the browser.
 The page will reload if you make edits._

 ```jsx
 // build project